 Trade losses - restriction of relief: contrived trading losses

 The astute avoider disguises tax avoidance as commercial activity.
 Certain allegedly commercial activities are entered into with the objective of creating artificial losses.
-Where there is any suspicion that such losses have been created or that the person claiming the loss is for practical purposes not suffering or is not liable to suffer the financial effect of that loss, then the case should be referred to Anti-Avoidance Group (Investigation), preferably before detailed enquiries are made.
+Where there is any suspicion that such losses have been created or that the person claiming the loss is for practical purposes not suffering or is not liable to suffer the financial effect of that loss, then the case should be referred to Counter-Avoidance, preferably before detailed enquiries are made.

 This instruction is not intended to apply to cases where losses arising are simply ‘uncommercial’ in the sense that the business could not sustain such losses and be said to be running on a commercial basis (for example, ‘hobby’ trades).
 The key concern is that there exists an element of artificiality and that the losses are, or may have been, contrived, probably in order to be relieved against profits.
 Possible indications of this are: